cnutt86/cnutt86.github.io/_posts/2025-09-09-lexical-frame-extraction.md

         # for loop to establish total word count and sub-corpora word counts.
         for word in wordList:
-            if word not in puncList: # for every word not in the punclist, word count increases by 1 in corpus and sub-corpora totalWordCount += 1
+            if word not in puncList: # Word count increases by 1 for every word in the corpus as a whole totalWordCount += 1
                 if sub_corp == 'BIO': #if word in BIO Sub-corp word count for that sub-corpus increases by 1 BIO_wcount += 1